ersuman/myidea/README.md

 Additionally, this new format has the potential to conclude earlier if one team significantly outperforms the other, leading to a more decisive result.

 ----
-# My idea for new cricket match format "BOT (Best-Of-Three) Challenge"
+# New cricket match format "BOT (Best-Of-Three) Challenge"

 Here is my idea for the new cricket match format , say "Best Of Three" (BOT) challenge